Euro posts biggest drop in four weeks as Italian yields spike | Malay Mail

 Adding to market concerns, Italian Deputy Prime Minister Matteo Salvini, speaking at a media conference with French far-right leader Marine Le Pen, denounced European Commission President Jean-Claude Juncker and Economics Commissioner Pierre Moscovici as enemies of Europe.

-The single currency fell nearly half a per cent against the dollar to US$1.1468 and not far from a more-than one-year low of US$1.1355 (RM4.72) hit in mid-August.
+The single currency fell nearly half a per cent against the dollar to US$1.1468 (RM4.77) and not far from a more-than one-year low of US$1.1355 hit in mid-August.

 Against the Swiss franc, the euro plunged half a per cent and it fell 0.7 per cent against the Japanese yen.